ThomasTJdev/nim_websitecreator/README.md

 - Full Stack with the same programming language, including DevOps and Scripting.
 - 0 Dependency binary (Postgres/SSL/WebP/Firejail required if using it).
 - No `/node_modules/`, but very powerful builtin Templating engine.
+- Compile-Time precomputed arbitrary function execution is used when possible.

 ## Responsive
 - Uses responsive [Bulma CSS framework](https://bulma.io), supports [Bootstrap CSS framework](https://getbootstrap.com).